mcow7j/FEECL/README.md

-This repositary contains FEECL a new symbolic language (python parser) for finite element exterior calculus problems.
+This repositary contains FEECL a new symbolic language (python parser) for finite element exterior calculus problems as part of Imperial MSci dissertation.